mwcz/depfirstsearch/README.md

 > Me: can we have crate?
 > Mom: we have crate at home.

-Search your Rust dependency tree for crates.
+`depfirstsearch` lets you search your Rust project's entire transitive dependency tree for crates.
 Don't add new crates for features you already have.

 Consider this scenario: